JWT890/Zeek-ELK-Stack-Lab/README.md

   host: "<kibana_url>"

 Then run the command sudo /opt/zeek/bin/zeekctl stop.
 Then run cd /opt/zeek/share/zeek/site and nano local.zeek
-Then go to /etc/filebeat/modules.d and sudo nano zeek.yml and make sure some logs are enabled like below:
+Then go to /etc/filebeat/modules.d and sudo nano zeek.yml and make sure all logs are enabled like below for a good example:
 - module: zeek
   connection:
     enabled: true